charleskoffler/clprolf/README.md

 "simu_rewo" (means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
 	Simulation realization on computer should be in a "simu_alfoc", but if the realization is quite simple, it is allowed to write it directly in a "simu_rewo".

 "rewo" => like "simu_rewo", but when we don't have methods.
 Example: a Customer class (with only attributes).
-	It's better to use a simu_rewo in place of "rewo", even if we don't have methods for it, if it can evolve in the future and add methods.
+It is typically used for entities.

 "information" => like "simu_alfoc", but when we don't have methods.
+It is typically used by a simu_alfoc, as a data structure, and shouldn't be used in simu_rewo, except for an eventual technical realization part.

 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java class declaration are allowed in the same way of a simol class declaration, obviously.
 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java interface declaration are allowed in the same way of a simol interface declaration, obviously.